Closing a limited company is a significant decision to make and requires serious consideration.

 Therefore, although your company is no longer trading, you will still be obliged to carry out these tasks.

-After reading about the advantages and disadvantages of leaving a company dormant, if you have decided that this is not the right option for you, you will need to know about the alternative, namely closing down the limited company.
+After reading about the advantages and disadvantages of leaving a company dormant, if you have decided that this is not the right option for you, you will need to know about the alternatives.
+Namely, either making your company active again, or closing down your limited company.

 Closing a limited company